sciZer0/newdiscoveries/c/README.md

   <i>Your hand creates Force</i>
 </p>

-your hand is trying (striving) to accelerate the pushed object, the wall.
+your hand is trying/striving to accelerate the pushed object, the wall.

-In reality, your hand is trying (striving) to accelerate the pushed object from the

-Your hand is trying to increase the velocity of the pushed object (the wall) in a certain direction (shown by the green arrow), although in this case the velocity of the pushed object (the wall) can remain zero during the pushing.
+In reality, what happens is that your hand is trying/striving to increase the velocity of the pushed object (the wall) in a certain direction (shown by the green arrow).
+Importantly, it is so even when the velocity of the pushed object (the wall) remains zero during the pushing.

+The New Definition of Force:

+<b>Force is anything that is trying/striving to accelerate an object up to Target Acceleration.</b>